BACKED BY EXPERIENCE

 - mental hospital patients of more than 5 years ago, unless they have a valid Mental Health Certificate;

-- individuals with an intellectual or development disability;
+- individuals with an intellectual or developmental disability;

 - anyone subject to a protection order;